Laws of Friction, with Applications to Motorcycling

 That, in a nutshell, is the model that people use to make sense of the experimental fact that F=μN: friction F is proportional to the force N pressing two surfaces together, with proportionality constant μ.
 (Apparent) area of contact does not enter into it.

 Does this really apply to rubber?Sometimes people object that the above model may be satisfactory for rigid materials like metals, but rubber would flow into the valleys and you'd get better contact.
-They miss the fact that rubber at the microscopic scale is quite as irregular as metals are.
+They miss the fact that rubber at the microscopic scale is quite as irregular as metals are, and that rigid materials aren't rigid at the microscopic level.
 Pressing rubber onto an irregular surface such as pavement will indeed result in greater area of actual contact (as opposed to the apparent macroscopic area) than might be the case with a metal on pavement, but that contact is still between irregular surfaces; there will still be plenty of gaps in contact.
 Reducing the gaps can be achieved by pressing harder, which will result in more friction — just as the equation F=μN predicts.

 Application of the First LawWith this information and no more, we can understand two important facets of motorcycle operation.
 The first law, that friction (which we call traction in the context of tires on road) increases as weight increases, explains why the front brake on a motorcycle (and a car for that matter) is so much more effective than the rear brake.
 As you slow a vehicle, the weight transfers to the front.
 We all recognize this; it's why the bag of groceries on the seat slides onto the floor when you get hard on the brakes.
 So the front tire is now carrying more load than it was; thus it now has more traction than it did.
 The opposite is happening at the rear: The rear tire is now lighter than it was, and so has less traction.
 The harder you brake the more the weight and hence the traction transfers forward.